-A strong and vital host, on the other hand, was inhospitable and would keep pathological organisms and disease at bay.
+A strong and vital terrain, on the other hand, is inhospitable and would keep pathological organisms and disease at bay.
 This is the pleomorphic terrain theory of disease.

-I set out to create a parasite cleanse and thought, why not aim at all possible pathogens at the same time.
-I wanted to create a protocol that would address the worns, the protozoa and the flukes.
+I set out to create a parasite cleanse but also wanted to support the microbiome.
+I see a lot of parasites and parasite markers in the live blood.
+So, why not aim at all possible pathogens at the same time.
+I wanted to create a protocol that would address the worms, the protozoa and the flukes and change the internal environment.
 I wanted it to work for children, adults and even be used as a preventative (dosge adjustment).
 Here is what I arrive at:

 Part One is a cacao ball